 Backup & recovery

-Users who lose both their wallet access and their backup permanently lose their bitcoin.
+With self-custodial bitcoin, users who lose both their wallet access and backup permanently lose their bitcoin.
 Arguably, this creates one of the most challenging design problems within the space.

 New-to-crypto users often expect a recovery mechanism that allows them to “regain access to their funds in the case that they lose their seed phrase.”

 As researched by Voskobojnikov et al

 Recent studies show users are often confused or unaware of where their private keys are being stored, ultimately causing inadequate risk assessment and poor storage behavior.
 The daily spending wallet described in this reference design attempts to prevent the risk of user negligence with transparent messaging around how the backup works.